-FOR IMMEDIATE RELEASE

-CONTACT: ERIN OWEN, 402-554-2742, eowen@nebraska.edu
+FOR IMMEDIATE RELEASE CONTACT: ERIN OWEN, 402-554-2742, eowen@nebraska.edu

-BUFFETT INSTITUTE RELEASES REPORT ON ITS FIRST FIVE YEARS

-Closing the Achievement Gap Remains Key Focus
+BUFFETT INSTITUTE RELEASES REPORT ON ITS FIRST FIVE YEARS Closing the Achievement Gap Remains Key Focus

 Omaha, Neb. - The Buffett Early Childhood Institute at the University of Nebraska today released a report detailing progress and key accomplishments during its first five years.
-Efforts to close the achievement gap and to strengthen the early childhood workforce constitute critical areas of work during the Institute's life.
+Ongoing efforts to close the achievement gap and to strengthen the early childhood workforce constitute the critical areas of work.